Call us in Kirkland: 425-222-2841

 • Quitting smoking increases your risk of gum disease, tooth loss, and oral cancer.
 It’s never too late to quit.

-Geriatric Dentistry Near Me in Kirkland, WA
+Expert Geriatric Dentistry Right Here in Kirkland, WA

 We accept many major insurance providers, making it easy for seniors to access affordable dental care.
 So schedule an online appointment.